XI-ART-SPZOO/defads/README.md

 # DefAds
-A module with a set of multiplatfoorm ads helper for Defold Work with the following extensions/adplatforms:
+A module with a multiplatform ads helper tool for Defold Work with the following extensions/adplatforms:
 - IronSource
 - ApplovinMax (Android)